archondigital/archondigital.github.io/_posts/2013-12-14-wordpress-3-8-responsive-dashboard.md

 ---
+published: true
-title: WordPress 3.8 responsive dashboard
+post_title: WordPress 3.8 responsive dashboard
 author: Jon Cuevas
 excerpt: "The Wordpress 3.8 dashboard has gone responsive and it's gorgeous.
 I'm posting this now from my iPhone 5 through the default iOS Safari browser and I must say I'm really impressed.
 The guys at Automattic has definitely moved in the right direction on this one."
 layout: post